CroquetMickael/specflow-emulator/docs/docs/Features/shared-step.md

 :::

 :::tip Share step from any stepdefinitions file
-You can also share step from any stepdefinitions, just add a tag like above
+You can also share step from any stepdefinitions, just add a tag like above.
 :::